lcphill/Parking-docs/Networking-Terms-Glossary.md

             - Type-2: value is 4-byte ASN plus 2-byte administratively assigned numbering
          - RD type-1 is employed by Arista' EOS
       - Characteristics/benefits:
+         - Prepended in order to support IPAM separation across VRFs.
          - Reduced convergence time
             - Multiple copies of an EVPN route are maintained within the BGP table.
 These copies are each unique, even if they have an identical NEXT_HOP, because of the unique RD value on the originating VTEP
             - If one of these EVPN routes is withdrawn, the other copy originated from a different VTEP is already in the BGP table and ready to be promoted to the best path and inserted into the RIB